sashadt/docs/docs/troubleshooting.md

 # Upgrade

-###  License agent errors cause problems during upgrade from DataTorrent RTS 2.0 to 3.0.
+##  License agent errors cause problems during upgrade from DataTorrent RTS 2.0 to 3.0.

-If your applications are being launched continuously, or you are unable to launch apps due to licensing errors, try running complete uninstall and re-installation of DataTorrent RTS.
+If your applications are being launched continuously, or you are unable to launch apps due to licensing errors, try uninstalling and re-installing DataTorrent RTS.
 See [installation guide](installation.md) for details.

+# Services

+## Online Analytics Service (OAS)

+### Handling High Ingestion Rate in OAS

+Usually, OAS consumes the Kafka topic data as soon as it is available from upstream.
+However, if it cannot cope with the incoming rate, there can be failures in the **Input** operator.
+To avoid such issues, the following approaches are suggested:

+ - **OlapParser Operator partitioning**

+   OlapParser operator can be partitioned, if the ingestion rate is very high.
+For example,  for creating 4 partitions, the property      ***dt.operator.OlapParser.attr.PARTITIONER*** can be used with value as ***com.datatorrent.common.partitioner.StatelessPartitioner:4***

+ - **Increase Retention period for kafka topic**

+   If OAS is overloaded and not processing the data at the same rate as upstream, the retention period for the kafka topic can be increased.
+This gives sufficient time for OAS to process all the topic data.

+ - **Specify 'auto.offset.reset' consumer property**

+   There can be cases where OAS is unable to keep pace with the upstream and the older data in Kafka topic gets expired because of  the  retention policy that is set before getting processed by OAS.
+In such cases the OAS **Input** operator may fail.
+To avoid this failure, the consumer property ***dt.operator.Input.prop.consumerProps(auto.offset.reset)*** can be set in OAS with value as ***earliest***.
+With this property, in case of older topic data expiry, the offset used for reading the data is ***earliest***  that is whichever oldest offset that is currently available with the topic.
+This avoids the Input operator failure but also involves some loss of data.
+**Caution**: This is not the recommended approach,  as it may result in data loss without any notification.

 # Configuration

+## Configuring Memory

-### Configuring Memory
+### Configuring Operator Memory
-#####Configuring Operator Memory:
 Operator memory for an operator can be configured in one of the following two ways:

   1 Using the same default values for all the operators: